 Overview

 The earlier the investment, the greater the return.
 This is Barancik Foundation’s philosophy on the life-changing importance of investing in prenatal care and early childhood development.
 This philosophy is what drove us, alongside 70+ partners, to explore how our community can better provide families with the foundational support they need during babies’ critical early years.
-Each year, First 1,000 Days Sarasota County reviews barriers facing families in Sarasota.
+Each year, First 1,000 Days Suncoast reviews barriers facing families in Sarasota.

 Strengthened by leadership from Sarasota Memorial Hospital, the initiative delivered on its promise to launch a public parent portal to promote the benefits of helping to boost a baby’s brain.
 Families can also enter themselves into a referral system, powered by Unite Us, if they need parenting assistance or help getting basic needs.